brettyandell/OpenWebUI-Theme-Generator-Prompt/README.md

 # OpenWebUI-Theme-Generator-Prompt

+## Overview

 This comprehensive prompt walks an agent through creating custom themes for OpenWebUI.

-# Complete OpenWebUI Theme Creation Prompt

-## Overview

-This comprehensive guide walks the AI through creating custom themes for OpenWebUI, from conceptualization to deployment.

 ---